abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

             "``AcceptNeighbor()``", "After accepting a neighbor solution during local search."
             "``PeriodicCheck()``", "Periodic call to check limits in long running methods."

+     To make the link between the global search and the local search, three global functions exist:

+     LocalOptimum, AcceptDelta and AcceptNeighbor.
+TO DETAIL.

     ..  raw:: latex